ben-ennis-butler/cbr-creative-industries-survey/index.md

     #       url: "#"
 ---

-The _ACT Creative Industries Economic, Environmental and Policy Assessment_ will identify the current state, scope and potential of the creative industries in the ACT, including the benefits, challenges and opportunities for future growth of these industries.
+The _ACT Creative Industries: Economic, Environmental and Policy Assessment_ will identify the current state, scope and potential of the creative industries in the ACT, including the benefits, challenges and opportunities for future growth of these industries.